LGM-30 Minuteman: Safety Enhanced Reentry Vehicle

-Beginning in 2005, Mk-21/W87 RVs from the deactivated Peacekeeper missile were replaced on the Minuteman III force under the Safety Enhanced Reentry Vehicle (SERV) program.
-The older W78 did not have many of the safety features of the newer W87, such as insensitive high explosives, as well as more advanced safety devices.
+Beginning in 2005, a limited number of Mk-21/W87 RVs from the deactivated Peacekeeper missile were placed on the Minuteman III force under the Safety Enhanced Reentry Vehicle (SERV) program.
+The older W62 warheads did not have many of the safety features of the newer W87, such as insensitive high explosives, as well as more advanced safety devices.
 In addition to implementing these safety features in at least a portion of the future Minuteman III force, the decision to transfer W87s onto the missile was based on two features that improved the targeting capabilities of the weapon: more fuzing options which allowed for greater targeting flexibility, and the most accurate reentry vehicle available, which provided a greater probability of damage to the designated targets.

 Deployment

 The Minuteman III missile entered service in 1970, with weapon systems upgrades included during the production run from 1970 to 1978 to increase accuracy and payload capacity.
 As of June 2024, the USAF plans to operate it until the mid-2030s.

-The LGM-118A Peacekeeper (MX) ICBM, which was to have replaced the Minuteman, was retired in 2005 as part of START II.
+The LGM-118A Peacekeeper (MX) ICBM, which was to have replaced the Minuteman, was retired in 2005 as part of SORT.